-Use the information provided in the incident report together with your existing knowledge and information from your literature review to complete your quality improvement report using the pro-forma which has been provided.
-Your report must explain how your quality improvement plan will be implemented and supported by the whole team.
+Use the information provided, together with your existing knowledge and information from your literature review, to complete your quality improvement report using the pro-forma which has been provided.
+Your report must explain how your quality improvement report will be implemented and supported by the whole team.